lucasdinnouti/mc973-proj2/README.md

 ### Convert program files to .bin

 The simulator expects to read binary files.
-To convert the given elf file, please run the convertion script:
+To convert the given elf file, please run the conversion script:

 ```
 ./convert.sh